-Often he is helped to relearn words by what the speech therapist calls "the automatic series pattern."
+Often he is helped to relearn words by what the speech therapist calls "the automatic series pattern.

 For example, it is often easier for Mr. R. to recall the names of the various parts of the body if they are associated with some other word or object.
 The spoken words "brush" or "comb", for instance, easily bring back to his mind the word "hair".
-Similarly, letters of the alphabet are remembered when recited in the set pattern learnt in childhood.
+Similarly, letters of the alphabet are remembered when recited in the set pat-tern learnt in childhood.
 The difficulty arises when the letters are picked at random.

-The interesting techniques the therapist uses for overcoming speech problems of persons like Mr. R. are far too numerexample, tongue placement) or a tape recorder (to assist the patient in self-correction of speaking errors).
+The interesting techniques the therapist uses for overcoming speech problems of persons like Mr. R. are far too numerous and complicated to explain here.
+Very often she is assisted in her work by such simple tools as a mirror (to show, for example, tongue placement) or a tape recorder (to assist the patient in self-correction of speaking errors).

 Music also helps the patient in a number of ways.
-In some cases it is used in group work with stutterers to help them develop a sense of rhythm and to perceive fine rhythm patterns.
+In some cases it is used in group work with stutterers to help them develop a sense of rhythm and to perceive fine rhythm pat-